mahdimehrabi/abrarvan-wallet/README.md

 run tests <br>
 `make test-all`

-generate some users (seed), this command create between 1 and 1000 random users ,so feel free to use this command as many times as you want to create more users.<br>
+Create a discount/charge code <br>
-`make seed`
+`make create-code`

-now please edit a file(just add new line or tab or space is enought) and save (to restart delve server) or restart docker-compose `docker-compose down && docker-compsoe up -d` <br>
+now please edit a file(just add new line or tab or space is enough) and save (to restart delve server) or restart docker-compose `docker-compose down && docker-compsoe up -d` <br>

 #### Now you can send your requests to Endpoints